 The State enterprise zone program provides incentives to businesses located in designated enterprise zones.
 Learn more about state income tax credits and locations in the enterprise zone by visiting www.advancecolorado.com/ez.

-AEDA created the Arvada Small Business Grant program to support businesses that are making a capital improvement to property and inturn improving the Arvada community.
+AEDA created the Exterior Improvements Grant program to support businesses and/or property owners that are making capital improvements to the exterior of their property which inturn improves the Arvada community.
 The 50/50 matching grant program leverages AEDA funds and private sector investment to enhance commercial properties in Arvada.
-The ultimate goal of the Arvada Small Business Grant program is to help business and property owners improve commercial buildings, grounds, and signage in the City of Arvada.

-The AEDA Small Business Grant Program is closed.
-Businesses who wish to apply/start a project before a funding cycle has been announced may do so with the following conditions listed in the program overview, which you can download below.
-If you have questions or would like information about the program contact Allison Trembly at firstname.lastname@example.org or 720.898.7013.
+The AEDA Exterior Improvements Grant Program is CLOSED.
+Businesses who wish to start a project before a funding cycle has been announced may do so with the following conditions listed in the Exterior Improvements Grant Application.
+If you have questions or would like more information about the program contact Allison Trembly at [email protected] or 720.898.7013.

 AEDA Loan Program

 This program is designed for existing small businesses to offer financing for locating to or expanding in Arvada.
 Loans may be used for, but not limited to, tenant finish and space requirements, expansion, equipment purchase, operations (excluding items listed below) and/or to purchase a business.
 This program is designed to provide financing to businesses not able to obtain complete financing through conventional funding and therefore needing access to “gap” financing.
 For this purpose, “gap” financing relates to the gap between the total amount needed for the project and what the borrower is able to assemble through traditional sources.

 Presented by AEDA and the Colorado Enterprise Fund (CEF)